How Much Does a Tax Attorney Cost?

 Tax lawyer rates for penalty abatement can range from $250 to $1,000 or more.
 Some tax attorneys charge a base rate for penalty abatement plus a percentage of the fees they remove.
 If you hire a tax attorney for penalty abatement, make sure that their fees aren't higher than the penalties you need to be removed.

 These are just some of the services you can access from a tax attorney.
-When you contact a tax lawyer, they can go over the options for your situation and answer your questions about how much tax attorneys charge.
+When you contact a tax lawyer, they can go over the options for your situation and answer your questions about how much tax attorneys charge, what affects the tax attorney cost, and whether hiring a tax attorney is worth it in your situation.
 Before selecting a tax lawyer, you may want to get a few quotes from a few different professionals.

 But keep in mind that fees should not be your only consideration.
 You also have to ensure the attorney has the experience you need.